How to track the source of your leads on Pipedrive

 Revenue$750$600

-For instance, after analyzing, you might find that while Social Paid ads generate more leads, Search Paid ads produce higher revenue per lead.
+While Social Paid ads generate more leads, Search Paid ads produce higher revenue per lead.
 This insight may prompt adjusting your budget accordingly.